shyamgupta196/detection-of-verified-claims/README.md

 ## Architecture

-SimBA is fully unsupervised, i.e. it does not need any training data.
+SimBa is fully unsupervised, i.e. it does not need any training data.
 It operates in two steps:

 1. Candidate Retrieval